scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     # distances between pion 5 and 6 in all events
     events.pions[5].distance(events.pions[6])

-This capability has been ported to Awkward 1.x (in the C++ layer) and expanded upon.
-In Awkward 1.x, records can be named (as part of more general "properties" metadata) and record names are linked to Python classes through an :code:`ak.behavior` dict.
+This capability has been ported to Awkward 1.x and expanded upon.
+In Awkward 1.x, records can be named (as part of more general "properties" metadata in C++) and record names are linked to Python classes through an :code:`ak.behavior` dict.

 .. code-block:: python